 I wanted to take it home to my sweetheart, so that her brothers and sisters could play with it.
 I ignored the mother’s cries of distress as I ran away with her baby.

-She sent the water after me.
-It swept me away from my home, and changed me.
-I am a black swan now, and a black swan never changes back.
+She sent the floodwaters after me.
+They swept me away from home and forced me to change my shape.
+I am a black swan now, and a black swan has no hope of return.
 I am not alone, though.
 There are other black swans in the water who have tried to take things that are not their own.
 We talk to one another.
 We remember.